This content has been machine translated dynamically.

 At the command prompt, type one of the following commands to enable or disable integrated caching:

 Global attributes apply to all cached data.
 You can specify the amount of Citrix ADC memory allocated to the integrated cache, Via header insertion, a criterion for verifying that a cached object should be served, the maximum length of a POST body permitted in the cache, whether to bypass policy evaluation for HTTP GET requests, and an action to take when a policy cannot be evaluated.

 The cache memory capacity is limited only by the memory of the hardware appliance.
 Also, any packet engine (the central distribution hub of all incoming TCP requests) in the nCore Citrix ADC appliance is aware of objects cached by other packet engines in the nCore Citrix ADC appliance.

 Note: When the default global memory limit is set as 0 and the Integrated Caching (IC) feature is enabled, the appliance does not cache any objects.
 For caching, you must explicitly configure the global memory limit.
-However, if you enable “set aaa parameter enableStaticPageCaching” option, there will be some default memory configured in the appliance.
+However, if you enable “set authentication, authorization, and auditing parameter enableStaticPageCaching” option, there will be some default memory configured in the appliance.
 This memory is insufficient for caching large Objects and so it is necessary to assign a higher memory limit for IC.
 You can perform this by configuring the “set cache parameter –memLimit” command.
 The new setting is applied only after you save the configuration and reboot the appliance.